mswartz2/seniorDesign/Semester 2/status/status1.md

 <b>Quantifiable  Metric Choosen: Hours worked</b>

-    - Kyle: worked about 6 hours each week.
+    - Kyle: worked about 6 hours for weeks 1 and 2.
+Worked 6-8 hours for week 3.
     - Maria: worked about 6 hours a week for weeks 1 and 2.
 Worked 6 hours on code for week 3 plus additional time for adding eveyone's sections to the status doc and editing and uploading the video.
     - Yikai: worked about 6 hours each week.
     - Brent: worked about 6 hours each week.